 I feel like picking on processed “health” foods today.
 Let’s see….
-Kashi is almost too easy, and Diane over at Balanced Bites has already ranted about that.
+Kashi is almost too easy.
 I love the commercial where they talk about how their cereals have as much protein as an egg!
 Also, you are getting plenty of sugar with your “protein” (which is actually soy protein, big processed UGH that can actually contribute to harmful hormonal issues).
 Why not just have the egg?

 You know what I feel like ranting about?
 Speaking of soy, I always love a good soy rant, but you can read all about that here.
 I feel like ranting about “gluten free” products.
 Gluten free has swept the nation with its fancy claims of better health and weight loss, and naturally, the food industry wants to capitalize on The Next Big Thing.
 People assume anything gluten free is healthy, and that they’ll just swap out their bread, pasta, cookies, and cereal for gluten free versions.
 Folks, this is all wrong.
 I sound like a broken record when I tell my clients: going gluten free does NOT mean switching out all the refined foods you once ate to “healthier” gluten free options.
 But why not?
 If it’s gluten free, it must be healthy, right?
 WRONG.